rsm-hcd/AndcultureCode.Cli/COMMANDS.md

 ### Azure Commands

 Azure has a number of CLI commands for managing resources on their service.
-In order to utilize these commands, you can either use a service principal with a secret to deploy to your Azure resources (recommended), or you can user the credentials for an Azure account directly.
+In order to utilize these commands, you can either use a service principal with a secret to deploy to your Azure resources (recommended), or you can use the credentials for an Azure account directly.

 It is recommended that Azure Active Directory is utilized to deploy resources, as this allows fine-grained access to only the resources related to your project.
 However, this is not required, and you are able to deploy resources using credentials for an Azure account with appropriate access (with some exceptions).